-Where

-N = total number of sample units in sectionn = number of sample units to inspect
+Where N = total number of sample units in section n = number of sample units to inspectPrepared by BX Checked by TH

 The sample units to inspect are determined by a systematic random sampling technique.
 This means that the locations are determined such that they are distributed evenly throughout the section.
 In the case when nonrepresentive distresses are observed in the field, additional sample units were added.